adracea/hugo-theme-hello-friend-ng/exampleSite/content/posts/creating-a-new-theme.md

 :wq
 ```

 Generate the web site and verify the results.
-The posts now have the date displayed in them.
+The logs now have the date displayed in them.
 There's a problem, though.
 The "about" page also has the date displayed.

-As usual, there are a couple of ways to make the date display only on posts.
+As usual, there are a couple of ways to make the date display only on logs.
 We could do an "if" statement like we did on the home page.
-Another way would be to create a separate template for posts.
+Another way would be to create a separate template for logs.

 The "if" solution works for sites that have just a couple of content types.
 It aligns with the principle of "code for today," too.